-Language referencing a maximum of two dwelling units per acre for residential development was removed.
+Commented [LL24]: [MC] Language referencing a max. two dwelling units per acre for residential development was removed.
 We do not differentiate residential development from other development types in regards to maximum BUA requirements.

-Meck.
-County suggested adding a Reserve Built-Upon Area requirement for residential development to allow for homeowners to add additional BUA in the future and still be within the maximum 24% BUA (i.e. patios).
+A Reserve Built-Upon Area requirement for residential development was added to allow for homeowners to build additional BUA in the future and still be within the maximum 24% BUA (i.e. patios).